Some old and not so old Transmitters, Transceivers and Accessories

 Ian also sent me the circuit diagram.
 If anyone else can add anymore info, please do.

-Back to the Ham Shack page
+Back to the Ham Radio pages

-Back to Phil's radio pages
+Back to the Domestic Radio pages

 Written by and Copyright, Phil.
-Storr © Last updated 10th May 2012
+Storr © Last updated 27th May 2016